Master of Science in Business Analytics

-Note: MK 0400 or its equivalent is required for all upper-level marketing courses.
+Note: MK 0400 or its equivalent is a required prerequisite for all upper-level marketing courses.

 MBA and MS in Business Analytics Overlap

-The MBA with a concentration in Information Systems/Business Analytics (MBA-IS/BA) is a generalist degree that covers all relevant topical areas for a business professional, and gives the students the opportunity to specialize, but not major, in Information Systems.
-Immediately after completion of the MBA-IS/BA, students sometimes wish to further their graduate study in Information Systems or Analytics.
+The MBA with a concentration in Information Systems/Business Analytics (MBA-IS/BA) is a generalist degree that covers all relevant topical areas for a business professional, and gives the students the opportunity to concentration on, but not major in, Information Systems.
+Immediately after completion of the MBA-IS/BA, students sometimes wish to further their graduate study in Business Analytics.
 Interested students then may apply for admission to the MS in Business Analytics and, once accepted, can earn the degree by completing an additional 6 courses drawn from the MS in Business Analytics curriculum.
 Courses are selected in advisement with the Director of Graduate Programs.
 Students are encouraged to seek individualized advisement well before completing the MBA-IS/BA.

 IS 0500 Information Systems and Database Management3 Credits